 Athabasca has not declared or paid any cash dividends on its Common Shares in any of the three most recently completed financial years.
-In 2022, the Company significantly advanced its deleveraging strategy by reducing the principal balance of the 2026 Notes by approximately 50% or US\$175 million.
+In 2023, the Company continued to deleverage by further reducing the original US\$350 million principal balance of the 2026 Notes by approximately 5% or US\$18.2 million to a principal balance of US\$157 million (US\$174.8 million was reduced in 2022).
 Athabasca's management and the Board intend to execute return of capital options for the Company's shareholders as circumstances warrant.
 Athabasca currently intends to retain future earnings, if any, for future operations, debt repayment or share repurchases.
-Any decision to declare and pay dividends in the future will be made at the discretion of the Board and will depend on, among other things, results of operations, current and anticipated cash requirements, financial condition, solvency tests imposed by corporate law, contractual restrictions and financing agreement covenants, including those contained in the 2026 Note Indenture and Amended Credit Facility and other factors that the Board may deem relevant.
+Any decision to declare and pay dividends in the future will be made at the discretion of the Board and will depend on, among other things, results of operations, current and anticipated cash requirements, financial condition, solvency tests imposed by corporate law, contractual restrictions and financing agreement covenants, including those contained in the 2026 Note Indenture and Credit Facility and other factors that the Board may deem relevant.

-Under the terms of the Amended Credit Facility, Athabasca and certain of its subsidiaries are prohibited from making certain distributions, including the payment of dividends.
-Under the terms of the 2026 Note Indenture, Athabasca and certain of its subsidiaries are prohibited from making certain restricted payments, including the payment of dividends, until on or after April 22, 2023 and must meet, at the time of and immediately after giving effect to such a proposed restricted payment, certain financial tests, and no default or event of default under the 2026 Note Indenture can be occurring or continuing.
+Under the terms of the Credit Facility, Athabasca and certain of its subsidiaries are prohibited from making certain distributions, including the payment of dividends.
+Under the terms of the 2026 Note Indenture, Athabasca and certain of its subsidiaries were prohibited from making certain restricted payments, including the payment of dividends, until on or after April 22, 2023 and must meet, at the time of and immediately after giving effect to such a proposed restricted payment, certain financial tests, and no default or event of default under the 2026 Note Indenture can be occurring or continuing.